-NET:214 Cisco Networking 5.0 cr.
+NET:214 Cisco Networking

-This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
+5.0 cr.
+This course introduces the architecture, structure,

+functions, components, and models of the Internet and other computer networks.
 It uses the OSI and TCP layered models to examine the nature and roles of protocols and services at the application, network, data link, and physical layers.
 The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 (79.2 Lec.
 Hrs. / 39.6 Lab Hrs.)

-Prerequisite: ENG:013, MAT:041 or

-MAT:053, RDG:033
+Prerequisite: ENG:013, MAT:041 or MAT:053, RDG:033 nents, and operation of routers, and explains the principles of routing and routing protocols.
+Students analyze, configure, verify, and troubleshoot the primary routing protocols RIPv1, RIPv2, EIGRP, and OSPF.
+By the end of this course, students will be able to recognize and correct common routing issues and problems.

-NET:224 Cisco Routers 5.0 cr.
+NET:224 Cisco Routers